MerchantPug/apugli-docs/docs/types/power_types/hover.md

 [Power Type](../power_types.md).

-Multiplies the Y velocity of the entity, effectively making them stationary on the Y axis.
+Multiplies the Y velocity of the entity by 0, effectively making them stationary on the Y axis.

 Type ID: `apugli:hover`